 This canine panda has a white nose along with white markings on the head and white head.
 They may also have white hind legs and a white belly.
 Undoubtedly, they are among the most adorable dogs out there.

 A phantom Groodle has one major colour that is spread over its body along with another colour on the muzzle, in the eyes, and the lower half of the legs.
-They are usually black-and-tan but we have also witnessed some other colour patterns such as combinations of red, silver, white, and black.
+They are usually black and tan but we have also witnessed some other colour patterns such as combinations of red, silver, white, and black.
 The phantom Groodle is the rarest of all the Groodle colours and may cost you more as compared to other common colours.

 Merle is one of the most eye-catching colour patterns in dogs and the Groodles are no exception.
-They are rare but interestingly, most of the Merle Groodles have Australian Shepherd mixed.
+They are rare but interestingly, most of the Merle Groodles have an Australian Shepherd mixed.

 Apart from the fact that merle Groodles are a masterpiece, they shouldn’t be bred by an inexperienced breeder as the dogs may inherit genetic issues.
 Especially, if the 2 merle Groodles are bred together, the puppies may have several deformities including blindness and deafness.

-Sable is a unique and rare blend of Groodle coat.
+Sable is a unique and rare blend of Groodle coats.
 Interestingly, the Sable Groodle are born plain black or dark brown, and with time, the colour starts to fade.
 The end product is a cream or tan Groodle with non-faded tips.

 Whatever Groodle colour you get, make sure you get it from a responsible breeder.
-Also, make sure you act as a responsible dog parent and raise the puppy in a way that it is not spoiled and become a good dog in its adulthood.
+Also, make sure you act as a responsible dog parent and raise the puppy in a way that it is not spoiled and becomes a good dog in its adulthood.

-Irish Doodle Dog Breed Info
+Recommended read – Irish Doodle Dog Breed Info